blueboxd/chromium-legacy/README.md

           - reverted due to improper rendering of combo box
     - scrollbars
         - won't disappear despite "Show scrollbars when scrolling" option is enabled
-- GPU assists (rendering / encoding / decoding)
+- GPU assists
-    - due to old OpenGL version, disabled by Chromium itself
+    - on 10.7, due to old OpenGL version, disabled entirely by Chromium itself
+    - on 10.9, GPU compositing is disabled by hardcoded `--disable-gpu-compositing` option due to rendering glitches.
 - Sandboxing
-    - sandboxing is disabled with hardcoded *--no-sandbox* option because Seatbelt is too old to load latest policies
+    - sandboxing is disabled with hardcoded `--no-sandbox` option because Seatbelt is too old to load latest policies

 ---